-Besides, Swedish people have expressed their bewilderment on the social media over President Donald Trump’s allusion to a terror attack in their country, which did not actually happen.
+Besides, Swedish people have expressed their bewilderment on social media over President Donald Trump’s allusion to a terror attack in their country, which did not actually happen.
 Some people remarked that Trump is a crazy man; some wrote that Trump is a mad man and some opined that Trump gave these remarks under the influence of drugs or he was over-drunk.

-In Pakistan too, various media analysts, including people on social media declared the US President Donald Trump as the confused personality, who has confused the terror assault in Pakistan’s town of Sehwan with Sweden.
+In Pakistan too, various media analysts, including people on social media declared US President Donald Trump as a confused personality, who has confused the terror assault in Pakistan’s town of Sehwan with Sweden.
 Some of them have called him a fool or joke.
-They have raised the questions as to how a perplexed person has become the president of the US and as to how he would run the country.
+They have raised questions as to how a perplexed person has become the president of the US and as to how he would run the country.

-Given this, a school librarian who runs one of Sweden’s official Twitter accounts, wondered whether his comments were inspired by an interview aired Friday evening on Fox News with documentary-maker Ami Horowitz, whose recent film argues that there is a relationship between Sweden’s new refugee population and high crime rates…Trump was alluding to terror attacks in Europe to justify his frustration that a federal court two weeks ago blocked the implementation of a controversial executive order which temporarily banned foreigners from seven Muslim-majority countries from entering the United States.”
+Given this, a school librarian who runs one of Sweden’s official Twitter accounts wondered whether his comments were inspired by an interview aired Friday evening on Fox News with documentary-maker Ami Horowitz, whose recent film argues that there is a relationship between Sweden’s new refugee population and high crime rates…Trump was alluding to terror attacks in Europe to justify his frustration that a federal court two weeks ago blocked the implementation of a controversial executive order which temporarily banned foreigners from seven Muslim-majority countries from entering the United States.”

 However, US President Donald Trump has gone so ahead in manipulating and equating the so-called threat of the Islamic militants and terrorism with all the Muslims that its seems, perhaps, he also sees Muslims in the daydreaming.

-Here, it is also notable that western politicians and media always show discrimination in relation to the terror attacks which take place in the US and Europe and the Islamic countries.
+Here, it is also notable that western politicians and media always show discrimination in relation to the terror attacks which take place in the US and Europe, and Islamic countries.
 In this respect, when any terrorism-related incident occurs in the US or Europe, especially their media give a larger coverage and give various developments in this connection for several days.
 But when such a terror assault takes place in a Muslim country, it has very little coverage.

-In this context, the most dangerous point is that being the commander in chief of the US armed forces, President Trump can issue order of nuclear attack on any rival major power like China and Russia or any small country like Iran, Yemen, Syria and Pakistan, which would envelop the entire world.
+In this context, the most dangerous point is that being the commander in chief of the US armed forces, President Trump can issue an order of nuclear attack on any rival major power like China and Russia or any small country like Iran, Yemen, Syria, and Pakistan, which would envelop the entire world.

-Sajjad Shaukat writes on international affairs and is author of the book: US vs Islamic Militants, Invisible Balance of Power: Dangerous Shift in International Relations and can be reached at email@example.com
+Sajjad Shaukat writes on international affairs and is the author of the book: US vs Islamic Militants, Invisible Balance of Power: Dangerous Shift in International Relations and can be reached at email@example.com